pyinfra-dev/pyinfra/docs/getting_started.rst

     pyinfra -v inventory.py deploy.py  # the -v will print the command output (optional)

 That's the basics of pyinfra!
+Possible next steps:

-If you like to dive right into the code check out `the example deploys on GitHub <https://github.com/Fizzadar/pyinfra/tree/develop/example>`_.
-You can also read the :doc:`building a deploy guide <./deploys>` which covers pyinfra's deploy features or :doc:`the CLI user guide <./cli>` which covers ad-hoc usage of pyinfra.
++ If you like to dive right into the code check out `the example deploys on GitHub <https://github.com/Fizzadar/pyinfra/tree/develop/example>`_
++ You can also read the :doc:`building a deploy guide <./deploys>` which covers pyinfra's deploy features
++ Or :doc:`the CLI user guide <./cli>` which covers ad-hoc usage of pyinfra